 - Do not walk on frosted leaves.
 It might damage them.

 - Do not walk on your lawn when it is wet.
-It will cause your soil to compact easily and KBG doesn’t do very well in compacted soils.
+Walking on wet soil can cause it to compact easily, and KBG doesn’t do well in compacted soils.

 Benefits